 - Daycare or school workers. - Other close relatives, such as grandparents. - Other adults that may be around your child for long periods of time, such as scout leaders or team coaches.

-Consider having your child wear a medical ID necklace or bracelet for severe allergies.
+If your child has a bad allergy, have him wear a medical ID necklace or bracelet at all times.
 You can buy one at your local drug store or on the internet.